kottans/frontend/tasks/friends-app.md

 ## Example

-This is *example*.
+This is an *example*.
 You should style your application like you want.

 Make it personal.
 Make it beautiful.
 Make it perfect and then be proud for what you did.